-Please observe the following etiquette rules when using Facebook Messenger chat bot to engage with your target audience members.
-As I have mentioned earlier, you have to always comply with Facebook’s terms of service.
+If you decide to use a Facebook Messenger chat bot to engage with your target audience members you must know that there is a certain Facebook Messenger bot etiquette.
+As I’ve mentioned in other posts, you have to always comply with Facebook’s terms of service.

 If you play the game fast and loose, don’t be surprised when Facebook blocks you or flat out bans you.
 That’s bad news.
 And sadly, it happens all the time.

 If you are serious about generating a legitimate business from Facebook, you have to play by the rules.
-All these etiquette rules flow from Facebook’s terms of service.
+All these Facebook Messenger bot etiquette rules flow from Facebook’s terms of service.

 Be Professional at All Times